AmbrePetit/SamReader/README.md

 Installation :
-- Download all elements of this project :
+- Download all elements of this project with git clone : git clone https://github.com/AmbrePetit/SamReaderProject.git
+- Download directly on the page : download the entire repository by clicking on the green button "<> Code" then "Download ZIP"

 Input :